lewagon/dotfiles/00-Setup/01-Submit-your-code/README.md

 Working in pairs is a common practice of Software Engineering.
 The idea is that if you work alone and you get stuck, you can loose several hours digging in the issue, whereas a fresh pair of eyes would find the problem within seconds.
 Don't underestimate that!

+## Practicing command lines (Terminal)

+Before going further in fullstack-challenges directory, we'll first work on the command lines you've just learned.

+The goal of this exercise is to make you heavily use your Terminal and its basic command lines.
+You'll have to list all the commands you typed inside a file (see section `README file`).

+NOTE: **You're not allowed to use you file browser!!!**

+### Instructions

+#### tmp directory

+First step, we'll create all our files in a directory named `tmp`.

+* Create a directory `tmp` in your home directory (~)
+* Go to the `tmp` directory

+#### README file

+* Inside `tmp` directory, create a file named `README`

+Remember, you have to write down the command lines you're typing.

+* Open Sublime Text.

+#### Level-1 directory

+* Create a `level-1` directory
+* Go to this directory and create a file named `README-level1`
+* Display the path where you are

+#### Level-2 directory

+* Go back to the parent directory
+* From `tmp` directory, create a directory named `level-2` inside the directory `level-1`
+* Still from 'tmp' directory, create a file named `configuration` inside the directory `level-2` (which is inside `level-1`)

+#### Playing with files

+Woops!
+Looks like we forgot (or not!) to present you the `mv` command that you'll use to move/rename folders and files.
+It's time to act like a real developer!
+Use google to find out how to complete the following instructions.

+* Move this configuration file from 'level-2' directory to `level-1` directory
+* Go to `level-1` directory
+* Rename `configuration` file into `config`
+* List all files
+* Remove `level-2` folder
+* Remove `config` file

+#### Final words

+* Go back to your home directory
+* Clean your terminal window
+* Display content of `README` file that is inside `tmp` folder (you should see all the command lines you should have saved!)

+That's all folks!
+Call a teacher that will review your README file.

 ## Specs

 ### First exercise